 “I wish to preach, not the doctrine of ignoble ease, but the doctrine of the strenuous life, the life of toil and effort, of labor and strife; to preach that highest form of success which comes, not to the man who desires mere easy peace, but to the man who does not shrink from danger, from hardship, or from bitter toil, and who out of these wins the splendid ultimate triumph.” – Theodore Roosevelt

-Last week, I was doing the last round of outdoor work at my girlfriend’s yard when the above quote came to mind.
+Last week, I was taking care of my girlfriend’s yard when the above quote came to mind.
 I use a manual, human powered, push mower and non-mechanical hedge clippers.
 I edge the lawn using hand held clippers.
-I worked for three hours in beautiful sunshine with the only scent in the crisp air being that of fresh cut grass.
+I worked for three hours in beautiful sunshine with the only scent in the air being that of fresh cut grass.
 There were neither lung chocking emissions, nor noise of motors nor engines to spoil the idyllic day.

 In today’s society we seem to have slipped into a false truth — that if it is easier, it is better.
 We have remote controls for everything; the television, garage door, fans and even air conditioners all have little devices so we no longer must heft ourselves out of our comfy seats and move.
 Hell, if you count the clapper, we don’t even have to get off of our rear-ends to operate a light switch.

-In society today, it seems that we are always looking for the path of least resistance — the path that takes the least amount of work is the path most often chosen.
+In society today it seems that we are always looking for the path of least resistance.
+The path that takes the least amount of work is the path most chosen.
 Even in the gym, where people are working out to get more fit, one can observe the same pattern.
 If say a person wants to use 50 pound dumbells for an exercise, but the weight is not there, many will go down to the 45′s instead of up to the 55′s.

 Why not, while using proper form and safety precautions, test one’s self and go up in weight a bit?
 Why not make it tad harder?